This article covers:

 4. Disable other browser extensions

-Sometimes Chrome extensions can interfere with Create if you have them installed.
+Sometimes Chrome or Edge extensions can interfere with Create if you have them installed.
 We've seen cases where the Google Translate or VidIQ extensions have caused problems.
 Privacy plugins such as Ghostery or Adblock Plus can interfere too.

 Uncheck the "Enabled" box next to the extension you want to turn off.

 To disable Ghostery, click the Ghostery icon in your toolbar and choose "Trust Site".